Calculatorbudy college cost calculator logo

 Does saving for college hurt my chances of getting financial aid?

-This is a common myth that discourages savings.
-In reality, the impact is minimal.
-For the FAFSA, parental assets (like a 529 plan owned by the parent) are assessed at a maximum rate of 5.64%.
-This means for every $10,000 you save, your financial aid eligibility might decrease by only $564.
-The benefit of having the $10,000 cash far outweighs the slight reduction in aid.
+The impact is usually minimal.
+Parental assets (like a 529 plan) are assessed at a maximum rate of 5.64% on the FAFSA.
+This means saving $10,000 might reduce aid eligibility by only $564.
+The security of having the funds outweighs the small reduction in aid.

-What if my child doesn't go to college?
-Do I lose my 529 money?
+What if my child decides not to go to college?

-3. Roll over up to $35,000 into a Roth IRA for the beneficiary (subject to rules).
+You have options.
+You can change the beneficiary to another family member, use funds for trade schools or apprenticeships, or roll over up to $35,000 into a Roth IRA for the beneficiary (subject to specific IRS rules).

-How do I calculate the "Cost Increase Rate"?
+How do I choose the right "Cost Increase Rate"?

-Should I pay off my mortgage or save for college?
+Is it better to pay off a mortgage or save for college?

 Disclaimer: This content is for educational purposes only and does not constitute financial, tax, or legal advice.
 College costs, tax laws, and investment returns are subject to change.
 Please consult with a qualified financial planner or tax professional before making decisions about college savings.